 The watchword in Rough Layout is precision.
-The watchword in Rough Layout is precision.

-With fine mechanical accuracy so that the preparation of the materials for the shooting boards, the type-setting of the copy, the processing of the separation negatives, etc., can begin.
+It is done with fine mechanical accuracy so that the preparation of the materials for the shooting boards, the type-setting of the copy, the processing of the separation negatives, etc., can begin.
 It's all got to be made to fit precisely so that it is do-able when it goes to the final shooting board stage.